Extremal metrics for the Paneitz Operator on closed four-Manifolds: Introduction

-In the case of the Laplace operator on closed surfaces, the existence of maximal metrics in conformal classes has been shown; see for instance the work of Nadirashvili-Sire and Petrides in \cite{Nadirashvili1, Nadirashvili2, Petrides1,Petrides2}.
+In the case of the Laplace operator on closed surfaces, the existence of maximal metrics in conformal classes has been shown; see for instance the work of Petrides and Karpukhin-Nadirashvili-Penskoi-Polterovich in \cite{Petrides1,Petrides2, Karpukhin2}.
 In their work, the connection with harmonic maps is used, and the regularity of maximal metrics is understood in light of the regularity of harmonic maps.
-Because of Theorem \ref{Main2}, part (ii), we expect the connection with Paneitz maps to be relevant in understanding the general existence and regularity theory for maximal metrics for the Paneitz operator.
+Because of Theorem \ref{Main2}, part (ii), we expect the connection with conformal-harmonic maps to be relevant in understanding the general existence and regularity theory for maximal metrics for the Paneitz operator.
+A relevant question to us, for instance, is how large can be the zero set of the energy density.

-Part (i) of Theorem \ref{Main2} allows us to provide examples of $C$-extremal metrics.
-We should be cautious and notice that these type of ``critical points" are not necessarily global maximums.